Double Balloon Rectal Catheter a.k.a. Cephus Catheter

-As the first double balloon catheter suitable for the treatment of intussusception in children, the Cephus Catheter is redefining how providers deliver care for both adult and pediatric patients.
+As the first and only double balloon catheter suitable for the treatment of intussusception in children, the Cephus Catheter is redefining how providers deliver care for both adult and pediatric patients.

 Features & Benefits

-- Balloon catheter design creates an airtight seal
+- Balloon catheter design creates an leak-proof seal

 - Useful for several colorectal procedures